es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

 ### Privacy guaranteed:

 - **Your data is only yours:** We don't sell information, no hidden tracking.
-- **Works in any environment:** Windows, Linux, Mac.
-Getty adapts without blocking features by "official support".
+- **Works in any environment:** Windows, Linux, Mac. getty adapts without blocking features by "official support".

 ### Unlimited customization: